 A quick definition of contact chaining: a graph of the (human) network neighborhood around any specific individual -- it shows everyone who is one and two steps/hops away from the individual of interest.
 A contact chaining map also shows how everyone in the network neighborhood is connected to each other.
 Contact chaining can easily be performed using the call and email meta-data the NSA is collecting.

-Below is a 2-step contact chaining network of the 9/11 hijackers (after the attack) it shows how quickly a network expands from just one or two suspects.
-The network was created using a contact chaining algorithm from two initial Al Qaeda suspects known to be living in the USA and spotted attending Al Qaeda meetings abroad.
+Below is a 2-step contact chaining network of the 9/11 hijackers it shows how quickly a network expands from just one or two suspects.
+The network was created using a contact chaining procedure from two initial Al Qaeda suspects known to be living in the USA and spotted attending Al Qaeda meetings abroad.
 For more information, see this detailed analysis of how social network analysis can be used to track known suspects.

 Business consultants also use "contact chaining"— we just call it something else: network neighborhood.
 We use it in a similar way — to see who is near and interconnected around a specific individual.